wzel/GNSS_Compare/docs/user_manual/implemented_algorithms.rst

 Weighted Least Squares
 ======================

-*GNSS Compare* offers also the possibility to change the PVT estimator if the user whishes so.
+*GNSS Compare* offers also the possibility to change the PVT estimator if the user wishes to.
 By not requiring knowledge about the dynamics, Weighted Least Squares (WLS) can be used to estimate the position using only the pseudorange measurements.
 However there are some drawbacks like: the quality of the estimations fully depends on the quality of the measurements and also the WLS requires a minimum number of measurements (typically 4 if we want to estimate the 3D position and the receiver clock bias).